PixelsCamp/talks/from-euros-to-zero_joao-neves-and-paulo-serrao.md

 Description
 -----------

-At Siemens CyberSecurity Center, we provide services to deal with Threat Hunting.
-One of these services include searching IOCs in the network traffic logs which compose our data lake.
+At Siemens CyberSecurity Center, we provide services to support Threat Hunting activities.
+One of these services searching our data lake for Indicators of Compromise.

-To implement this service, we leveraged AWS Athena, to provide a queryable interface for our data lake.
-Although, due to the nature and pattern of the queries, this design proved to be quite expensive.
-In this talk, we will show how we leveraged the nature of the queries to design a cost effective specialized solution for IOC searching using Probabilistic Data Structures.
+To implement this service in a quick and effortless way, we used AWS Athena to provide a queryable interface for our data lake.
+Although, due to the nature and pattern of the queries, this design could be further optimized concerning costs.
+In this talk, we will show how we leveraged Probabilistic Data Structures to design a cost effective solution which is specialized in IOC searching.
+As an outcome, we reduced 24X our computation costs.

 Speaker Bio
 -----------